Gokhul2003/DreamEstate/README.md

 👉**Image Upload & Search Functionality**:Enhance the user experience with image uploads, property listing management and also provides enhanced search functionalities with filtering according to your needs for better user experiences.

-👉 **Personal Room**: Users have a personal room with a unique meeting link for instant meetings, shareable with others.

 👉 **Real-time Functionality**: Provides Real time listing of properties